vwxyzjn/cleanrl/docs/rl-algorithms/ddpg.md

 ## Overview

 DDPG is a popular DRL algorithm for continuous control.
-It extends DQN to work with the continuous action space by introducing a deterministirc actor that directly outputs continuous actions.
-DDPG also combines techniques from DQN such as thhe replay buffer and target network.
+It extends DQN to work with the continuous action space by introducing a deterministic actor that directly outputs continuous actions.
+DDPG also combines techniques from DQN, such as the replay buffer and target network.

 Original paper: